Vaidehi Yoga: Designing a service system for a live practice

 5–6 mo.

-from launch to converting free pilot participants into paying customers — validated product-market fit on real money.
+from launch to converting free pilot participants into paying customers, validating product-market fit on real money.

-average customer retention through iterative, feedback-driven service improvements.
+average student retention through iterative, feedback-driven service improvements.

 From zero